 Conclusion

 Now, we know how to cut and insert columns using VBA in Excel with the help of suitable examples.
-Hopefully, it would help you to use the functionality more confidently.
+Hopefully, it will help you to use the functionality more confidently.
 Any questions or suggestions don’t forget to put them in the comment box below.